watkajtys/squidbot/docs/LECTURES.md

     *   **Phase Lag:** The mathematical law that says every filter adds time-delay.
     *   **Group Delay:** Why some frequencies are delayed more than others, distorting the "shape" of the signal.

+#### **Mental Models: Systems Engineering**
+*   **The "Shadow" of the Past:** When you read a sensor, you aren't seeing the *now*.
+You are seeing the world as it was 10ms-100ms ago.
+Your code must always account for this "Ghost" reality.
+*   **Jitter is Noise:** A 10ms loop that occasionally takes 15ms is worse than a steady 20ms loop.
+In control theory, timing consistency (determinism) is more important than raw speed.

 ### **Lecture 1: Embedded Communication & Numerics**
 #### Core Readings
 *   **Signal Integrity:** "High-Speed Digital Design: A Handbook of Black Magic" by Johnson & Graham. *(Industry Standard)*.